 The Actuarial Function is performed by the Head of Actuarial Function (HoAF).
-The HoAF role is outsourced to Barnet Waddinham LLP and the HoAF application was approved by the CBI in April 2021.
+The HoAF role is outsourced to Barnet Waddingham LLP.
 Surestone ensures that the actuarial function:

 - undertakes the tasks as set out in Article 48(1) of the Solvency II Directive.
 The Company also takes appropriate measures to address the potential conflicts of interests, if the Company decides to add additional tasks or activities to the tasks and activities of the actuarial function. - identifies any inconsistency with the requirements set out in Articles 76 to 85 of the Solvency II Directive for the calculation of technical provisions and proposes corrections as appropriate and explains any material effect of change of data, methodologies or assumptions between valuation dates on the amount of Technical Provisions. - assesses the consistency of the internal and external data used in the calculation of Technical Provisions against the data quality standards as set out in Article 82 of the Solvency II Directive.
-Where relevant, the actuarial function will make recommendations on internal procedures to improve data quality so as to ensure that Surestone is in a position to comply with the related Solvency II requirements. - when providing its opinion on the underwriting and reinsurance risk policy, to take into consideration the interrelations between these and the Technical Provisions. - reports in writing at least annually to the Board.
+Where relevant, the actuarial function will make recommendations on internal procedures to improve data quality to ensure that Surestone is in a position to comply with the related Solvency II requirements.

+- when providing its opinion on the underwriting and reinsurance risk policy, to take into consideration the interrelations between these and the Technical Provisions. - reports in writing at least annually to the Board.
 The reporting documents all material tasks that have been undertaken by the actuarial function, their results, clearly identifying any deficiencies and giving recommendations as to how such deficiencies could be remedied.